MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-ide-orientation.md

 If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) page to install it for free.

-## Start page
+## Start Page

-The first thing you'll see after you launch Visual Studio is most likely the **Start** page.
-The **Start** page is designed as a "hub" to help you find the commands and project files you need faster.
+The first thing you'll see after you launch Visual Studio is most likely the **Start Page**.
+The **Start Page** is designed as a "hub" to help you find the commands and project files you need faster.
 The **Recent** section displays projects and folders you've worked on recently.
 Under **New project**, you can click a link to bring up the **New Project** dialog box, or under **Open**, you can open an existing project or code folder.
 On the right is a feed of the latest developer news.

 ![VS Start Page](media/quickstart-IDE-start-page.png)

-If you close the **Start** page and want to see it again, you can reopen it from the **File** menu.
+If you close the **Start Page** and want to see it again, you can reopen it from the **File** menu.

 ![File menu](media/quickstart-IDE-file-menu-large.png)